 - Curated boxes: This is a curation of items that are based on specific preferences or subjects that could be as broad as MoonBox’s wellness boxes to Stitch Fix sending its subscribers a monthly selection of clothing.
 The mystery factor associated with these boxes, coupled with the experience of receiving new products, creates an appeal among the subscribers and can create CLTV – Customer lifetime value.
 However, there can be a time when the business finds itself in a rut due to the leftover inventory.
 Additionally, the subscriber count may drop if the business only presents the customer with limited product choices.

 - Monthly Clubs: Another type of curation subscription service, monthly clubs offer the experience of discovering new products from a single retailer.
 An example of this form of service is the father-son venture, John’s Crazy Socks.
 With their ‘Sock of the Month’ club, the customer receives a fresh pair of socks each month personalized with a “Thank You” note, some candy, and discount cards.

 The sock of the month club is a hit with the customers

 Under this type of subscription service, a customer takes membership, to gain access to other company products.
 Items offered are sold at a hefty discount, making the membership worth it.

 - Exclusive: As the name suggests, the subscribers under this model of subscription, like to feel special.
-The exclusive model provides the subscriber more than just products, similar to how Amazon Prime provides their subscribers’ services that are more than physical goods.
+The exclusive model provides the subscriber with more than just products, similar to how Amazon Prime provides their membership subscribers services that are more than physical goods.
 From free shipping to free music on Amazon Prime music, the benefits of Prime membership are quite a lot.